etal/cladecompare/README.rst

     (default) G-test for goodness-of-fit of FG amino acid counts vs. those of the BG column.
 BG frequencies include pseudocounts calculated from the amino acid frequencies of the full sequence set.
-:ballinurn:
+:urn:
     Ball-in-urn model (binomial), a la CHAIN_, for counts of the "consensus" amino acid type in FG and BG.
 :ancestrallrt:
-    (in progress) Likelihood ratio test of ancestral states
+    (in progress) Likelihood ratio test of ancestral states.
 :entropy:
-    (in progress) Difference in column entropies, i.e. information gain/loss
+    (in progress) Difference in column entropies, i.e. information gain/loss.

 .. _CHAIN: http://chain.igs.umaryland.edu/